Does Dartmouth have a good cycling team?

 Dartmouth Cycling Fact Sheet:

-- Who: The team is comprised of anywhere from 12-40 members of the Dartmouth community who like to ride and race their bicycles.
+- Who: The team is comprised of anywhere from 12-40 members of the Dartmouth community who like to ride and race their bikes.

 - What: Bike racing!